marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 ```
  - Open the Nextcloud admin settings
  - Open the "Log" section
- - Click the "Copy" icon, then Copy Raw
+ - Click the "Copy" icon, then "Copy Raw"
 ```
 </details>